ddeutils/ddeutil-workflow/README.md

 It can to use for data operator by a `.yaml` template.

 > [!WARNING]
-> This package provide only orchestration workload task.
+> This package provide only orchestration workload.
 That mean you should not
 > use the workflow stage to process any large volume data which use lot of compute
 > resource. :cold_sweat: